Sunday, July 23, 2023

 Sharon's husband, Pete, was a similar type of man to Mr. Pines.
 Pete was about the same age, born and raised in Montana, and worked all his life as an engineer.

-Sharon was renting an inexpensive apartment in Astoria, Queens when I first met her, but she had grown weary of Manhattan.
 I remember her once grousing after she'd returned from a poetry reading, that if she heard "any more poems about the streets" she was going to vomit.
-And this from a woman raised in the Bronx, who'd seen her share of the streets, a goodly share, and seldom wrote about it as if she was a gangster frozen in time into an anti-social form of surly gun-toting adolesence.
+And this from a woman raised in the Bronx, who'd seen her share of the streets, a goodly share, and seldom wrote about it.

-Possessing an acute and highly developed sense of language, she knew how to use it in order to reflect honest emotions and truths.
+Possessing an acute and highly developed sense of language, Sharon knew how to use it in order to reflect honest emotions and truths.
 She knew when authors weren't allowing themselve to be vulnerable, or were "just playing the game," as she called it, "in order to sell themselves and their books."

 "Sharon Olinka writes with an almost unearthly instinct for imagery, narrative, and piercing detail.
 Her poems are blunt, lush, and seductive.
 Whether describing childhood, local mythology, or the mysteries of the present and future, they pull us in with powerful magnetism – her life’s prayer (“Open me”) has been answered."

-Here is an excerpt from the book's title poem
+Here is the book's title poem:

 Old Ballerina Club